 All deadlines are at 5:00pm Pacific Time (PDT).

-When preparing your submission, please make sure that you carefully read and adhere to the paper submission guidelines (common to all three conferences).
+When preparing your submission, please make sure that you carefully read and adhere to the paper submission guidelines.